MatthewS678/Bird-App/README.md

 ### Index Page

 The welcoming page that houses the map and allows creating checklists from the map.
 To create a checklist, double click on a point on the map to drop a pin and then click on the dropped pin to create your checklist.
 Fill in the details of your sightings in the checklist and press submit when done.
+Other pages and account info can be accessed by hovering the drop down in the upper right corner of the website screen.

 ### Checklist Page